Jury Finds Defendants in XXXTentacion Murder Trial Guilty as Charged

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-Boatwright, 28 and the accused shooter; Williams, 26 and the accused ringleader and getaway driver; and Newsome, 24, and the alleged second gunman, were charged with first-degree murder and armed robbery.
+Boatwright, 28 and the shooter; Williams, 26 and the ringleader and getaway driver; and Newsome, 24 and second gunman, were found guilty of first-degree murder and armed robbery.

 XXXTentacion Coverage